rwpalmer/tzLib/doc/tzLib_ ServerBuild.md

     syntax will vary by OS, but should be similar to the authors commands which are detailed below.

-	The author used pscp.exe for Windows which was downloaded from: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
+	The author used Putty SCP (pscp.exe) for Windows, downloaded from: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

-    The SCP transfer process:
+    SCP transfer process:
     - Open a Windows command line
-    - Change directory to the folder containing GetJSON.php and GetTzDbVersion.php
+    - Change directory to the folder containing getJSON.php and getDbVersion.php
-    - Issue the following commands: pscp GetJSON.php <username>@<server_ipaddress>:/var/www/html/tzLib
+    - Issue the following commands: pscp getJSON.php <username>@<server_ipaddress>:/var/www/html/tzLib
-		pscp GetDbVersion.php <username>@<server_ipaddress>:/var/www/html/tzLib
+		pscp getDbVersion.php <username>@<server_ipaddress>:/var/www/html/tzLib

         The first time you use SCP with this host, you may be asked if you trust the host, or if you want to cache the host's key.

-        You will then be prompted to enter your server password, and the file will be transferred.
+        After each command, you will be prompted to enter your server password, before the file is transferred.

-	To verify that every thing is working right,
+	To verify that every thing is working correctly,
     -	open a browser and enter:
-		http://<your browser's IP address>/tzLib/GetTzDbVersion.php
+		http://<your browser's IP address>/tzLib/getDbVersion.php
 		This should display the version of the time zone database on your server.
 The version should be 2017.2 or later.

+		If the database version displays as 'System.0', you're still running on the time zone database that was distributed with PHP.
+In that case, verify that the php.ini file was updated correctly, and verify that your system was rebooted after the php.ini update.

+    Notes:
+        - getJSON.php does not return any output when it is executed from a browser.
+        - If you go to https://www.iana.org/time-zones, you can subscribe to IANA's mailing list to receive notifications each time they update their database.
+PHP will release their version shortly after IANA releases theirs. getDbVersion.php will tell you when the PHP version is available.
+        - It is not critical to keep your time zone database updated unless IANA changes impact a timezone that your application services.
+        - It is possible to automate the database upgrade via a root crontab with a command like "echo '' | pecl upgrade timezonedb", but it is best to plan upgrades, and to have a roll-back strategy in place ... should something go wrong.